wssimms/gssquared/Docs/MMU.md

 I forgot to take out unneeded cpu_state argument to these functions, so in essence I was passing the cpu_state twice. let's see..
 No difference.
 I suppose subroutines on the ARM are pretty efficient.
 (Or the stuff being called is inefficient..)

 Important part is, CPU and oldMMU are decoupled.
 Ready to start testing with new MMU.
 Woot!
 First, do the cputest.
+OK, that's done.
+Now, of course, the whole rest of the Apple II will be quite a bit more involved.
+Have to modify all the devices etc. And test.
+One note: I did the test at 574MHz before.
+Now I run it at 500-515MHz.
+But it's working.